Bus Vannin: Ticketing and fares

 Child fares apply between 5 and 15 years old, or for those between 16 and 19 still in full-time education and in possession of a school card.

 The Heritage Explorer ticket, like the Go Explore ticket, offers unlimited travel on scheduled bus services (except Manx Express buses), Isle of Man Steam Railway, Manx Electric Railway, Snaefell Mountain Railway, and Douglas Horse Trams.
 This ticket, like the other Explorer tickets, gives a child (5 to 15 years) free travel with an accompanying adult, and their ticket.
 The ticket also entitles the holder free admission to all Manx National Heritage sites.

+The Isle of Man Green Party supports making bus travel free, saying it would enable "low-income earners to access more job and training opportunities across the Isle of Man".

 Fleet

 As of June 2017, the fleet consisted of 69 vehicles.